mmagnus/rna-tools/README.md

             [          ]   1 0.04 % 2746 decoy3308.pdb                                           -0.1      -1.0     29.17    -67.13 104916.67     12.74     10.28      -0.0     28.28

-- [X] add version of the tool (based on https://github.com/m4rx9/curr_version ) *low priority*
+- [X] add version of the tool (based on https://github.com/m4rx9/curr_version )
+- [X] add a header to pdb file with version of the program (and add `--nohr` option if you don't like the header :-)

+*low priority*

 - [ ] get protein seq